 A native northwesterner, Chris Sumption was born in Portland, Oregon.
 He eventually moved with his family to Washington State where he divided his time between watching airplanes land, playing with Legos, and blowing his action figures up.
-He obtained his first degree in Industrial Design Technology at the Seattle Art Institute.
-He currently resides in Seattle with his wife Caren, and works in illustration, graphic design, and web development while pursuing a second degree in Informatics and Library Science.
-In his spare time he pursues digital humanities research into historical visualizations and applications associated with archival encoding standards.
+He received an Industrial Design Technology degree from the Seattle Art Institute and a Bachelor of Science in Informatics from the University of Washington.
+Chris currently resides in Seattle with his wife Caren, and works in web development, content production, graphic design, and illustration.
+In his spare time he pursues digital humanities research into interoperable historical visualizations and applications associated with archival encoding standards.

 Using both digital and analog mediums, these pieces tend to focus on speculative and science fiction themes.
 My illustrative style is heavily influenced by Syd Mead, Edward Hopper, Charles Wysocki and Leiji Matsumoto.